thomas-fossati/rvps-ideas/README.md

 ### Roles, trust relations, interactions

-* A RVP is a supply chain entity.
-It could be a TEE vendor, a trusted firmware vendor, a confidential workload developer, or an integrator who takes sole reposibility over a complex supply chain by aggregating and re-signing reference values coming from trusted, downstream RVPs.
+* An RVP is a supply chain entity.
+It could be a TEE vendor, a trusted firmware vendor, a confidential workload developer, or an integrator who takes sole responsibility over a complex supply chain by aggregating and re-signing reference values from trusted, downstream RVPs.
-* There is a trust relationship between the RVP and the verifier (owner).
+* A trust relationship exists between the RVP and the verifier (owner).
 Therefore, the identity of the RVP must be known and trusted by the verifier.
-* A given RVP is trusted to speak trustworthily about one or more  TEE(s) / confidential workload(s).
-The capabilities of a RVP must be known to the verifier.
+* A given RVP is trusted to speak in a trustworthy way about one or more  TEE(s) / confidential workload(s).
+The capabilities of an RVP must be known to the verifier.
 * Reference values from an unknown RVP MUST be rejected.
 (The event MUST be logged.)
-* Reference values about a TEE that the RVP is not authorized to talk about MUST be rejected.
+* Reference values about a TEE that the RVP is not authorized to "talk about" MUST be rejected.
 (This event MUST be logged.)

-* The RVPS sits within the same trust perimeter as the verifier, i.e., the verifier implementation trusts the RVPS implementation and viceversa.
-How this trust relationship is established and maintained is out-of-scope for the current discussion.
+* The RVPS sits within the same trust perimeter as the verifier, i.e., the verifier implementation trusts the RVPS implementation and vice-versa.
+How this trust relationship is established and maintained is out of the scope of the current discussion.

 ## Architecture